jromaris/Bubble-Game-Q-Learning/README.md

-# Bubbles 2.0
+# Bubbles 2.0 - Deep Reinforcement Learning

-A bubble shooter game written with python and pygame.
+A bubble shooter game that plays itself.
+Written with python and pygame.

-Cheats: "explosion", "god", "blue", "violet", "red", "green", "yellow" It involves use of object oriented programming, graphs, dept-first search, and state machines.
+For some theoretical background and presentations of the results, please take a look at the Report `Q Learning Bubbles!.ipynb`

 ![Screenshot](/images/Screenshot.PNG?raw=true "Screenshot")